Introduction

 Recordings

-Recordings refer to all data files created from experiment sessions, including Method elements results as well as digital, analog and tracker outputs.
-LabMaestro sorts data files by experiment session and canexports them following the BIDS data structure.
+Recordings refer to all data files created from experiment sessions, including Method elements results as well as digital, analog, and tracker outputs.
+LabMaestro sorts data files by experiment session and can export them in accordance with the BIDS data structure.
 Users can preview their recorded data directly in LabMaestro before exporting and processing it with other software, streamlining experiment design and data collection processes by providing immediate feedback.

 To view all the recorded data, navigate to the Project Panel and expand the Recordings header.
-The recorded data are sorted first by participant ID, followed by the date and time stamp of the start of the recording sessions.
+The recorded data are sorted first by participant ID, then by the start date and time of the recording sessions.

 The date and time stamp of the recording sessions follow the format YYYYMMDDHHMMSS, where: